brandonroberts/angular/aio/content/guide/authoring-schematics.md

 ### Creating a schematics collection

-The following command creates a new schematic named `hello-world` in a new collection.
+The following command creates a new schematic named `hello-world` in a new project folder of the same name.

 <code-example language="bash" linenums="false">
 schematics blank --name=hello-world
 </code-example>

 The `blank` schematic is provided by the Schematics CLI.
-The command creates a new collection workspace folder with the given name, and an initial schematic with that name in the collection.
+The command creates a new project folder (the root folder for the collection) and an initial named schematic in the collection.

 Go to the collection folder, install your npm dependencies, and open your new collection in your favorite editor to see the generated files.
 For example, if you are using VSCode: